benjuh/aoc2023/README.md

 Iterated over the input string and made a list of `Scratchcards` that have a `winning_numbers` set and `played_numbers` array field.

 Then I iterateed over the list of scratchcards and for each scratchcard, I iterated over the `played_numbers` array and if the number was in the `winning_numbers` set, I added it to the sum in a way that followed the prompts scoring.
 Did the same for part 2.
 Fairly simple

-Time Complexity: O(n) where n is the length of the input string OR in other terms O(n*m) where n is the number of scratchcards and m is the length of `winning_cards` + `played_cards`.
-Otherwise known as just length of the input string as the input is a list of rows being `winning_cards` + `played_cards`

-Space Complexity: O(n) Same as time complexity but for storing the scratchcards.

 ## Day 5